prathimacode-hub/Awesome_Python_Scripts/CONTRIBUTING_GUIDELINES.md

 ## Tip from me😇
 It always takes time to understand and learn.
 So, do not worry at all.
-I know **you have got this**!💪
+You can do this**!💪

 🎉 🎊 😃 Happy Contributing 😃 🎊 🎉